Click to expand each of the sections and questions below.

 WHAT CAN I USE TO CONTROL THE ROPE LIGHTS?

-We offer a variety of controllers for the different types of rope lights we sell.
+We offer a variety of controllers for the different types of lights we sell.
 Additionally, most standard commercially-available dimmers will work with our rope lights.

 CAN I USE A DMX CONTROLLER WITH THE ROPE LIGHTS?